 See more In-depth

-- Late effects of treatment for childhood cancer (PDQ).
-National Cancer Institute. http://www.cancer.gov/cancertopics/pdq/treatment/lateeffects/patient/allpages/.
-Accessed Aug.
-9, 2011.
+- Late effects of treatment for childhood cancer (PDQ) — Patient version.
+National Cancer Institute. https://www.cancer.gov/types/childhood-cancers/late-effects-pdq#section/all.
+Accessed July 24, 2017.